I Wear Earplugs Everyday To Work, Yet I'm Still Exhausted

 Omari

-Noise sensitivity doesn't clock out when I do.
+Noise sensitivity doesn't clock out when I'm done with work and going home.

 What People Don't Understand